waldur/waldur-docs/docs/user-guide/credit-management.md

 ## Credit management for organization owners

 Organization owners can distribute allocated credits to projects.
 Projects can use credits for specific resource, overused resource is invoiced according to the pricing plan.
-Organization owners can use credit management together with the [cost and usage policies](cost-and-usage-policies.md) not to allow overconsumption.
+Organization owners can use credit management together with the [cost and usage policies](cost-and-usage-policies.md) to handle overconsumption.

 To see current credit management policies, open the organization dashboard and then Accounting -> Credit management from the top menu.